EvHaus/brackets-jscs/README.md

 ```

 Now your JSX syntax should be properly parsed by JSCS via this extension and the commandline JSCS parser.

+NOTE: Sometimes the extension is unable to load modules from the global modules directory.
+We're not sure why this happens yet.
+If you'd like to help resolve this issue, please post in Github Issues.

 Note about Additional Rules
 =====